lndgalante/minecraft-node/README.md

 4) Write false and press ENTER

 ## Future features
-- [ ] Being able to install different mods
+- [ ] Being able to install different mods from menu

 - [ ] Show private and public IP and port after server launches

-- [ ] Show recommended RAM on Setup
+- [x] Show recommended RAM on Setup

 - [ ] Automatic deploy to mount a server on Heroku